typo3-themes/themes/Documentation/TypoScript/Constants/Basic/ResourcePublicPath.rst

 		none

 	Description
-		Extension-Key of the Theme (automatically set, readonly)
+		Path to public resources of the theme (automatically set, readonly)

 	Default
 		*none*